 The scenario implemented within this project can be described as a main processing unit that wants to communicate with a remote memory.
 The data-exchange messages from the main unit are sent via parallel Wishbone interface, but instead of driving the wide Wishbone bus over the entire board, the required actions are being performed over a serial interface.

-The system contains of master and slave hosts.
+The system is consumed of master and slave hosts.
 The master host implements a Wishbone Slave interface.
 It receives the messages via the Wishbone parallel interface, and uses the SPI protocol to connect with a slave host, that is attached to the external RAM.
-The slave host then performs the required action, and if needed, sends data back to the master host via SPI.
+The slave host then performs the required actions, and if required, sends data back to the master host via SPI interface.
 After the action has been performed, the master host confirms the successful completion of the instruction over the Wishbone interface.

 The implemented architecture supports 3 different data-exchange instructions:

-Read from memory – data needs to be read from the external RAM, and sent back over the Wishbone interface.
+Read from memory – data is read from the external RAM, and sent back over the Wishbone interface.

-Write to memory – data is received over the Wishbone interface, and needs to be written into the external RAM.
+Write to memory – data is received over the Wishbone interface, and written to the external RAM.

-Configure register – new values needs to be written into the configuration register of the SPI Slave.
+Configure register – new CPOL, CPHA values are written into the configuration register of the SPI Slave.
 This enables to configure the SPI Slave internally.